westh/statusbrah/README.md

 - General cleanup

-- Make colors easier to customise
+- Make colours easier to customise

 - Make logo and title depend on a config file